Sheathbill: Food and feeding

-The sheathbills are scavengers and opportunistic feeders, consuming invertebrates, faeces, and carrion—including seal afterbirths and stillborn seal pups—between the tidelines.
-They also take many chicks and eggs from penguins and cormorants.
+The sheathbills are scavengers and opportunistic feeders, consuming invertebrates, faeces, and carrion—including the afterbirth of seals and their stillborn pups—between the tidelines.
+They also take chicks and eggs from penguins and cormorants.

-The bird has also been observed to directly pilfer milk from the elephant seals’ teats.
+The bird has also been observed to directly pilfer milk from the teats of elephant seals.

 Breeding

 During the penguin breeding season, which is also the sheathbill breeding season, pairs of sheathbills in penguin colonies maintain territories covering a number of penguin nests.
 Two mated sheathbills often work together to harass adult penguins, nimbly avoiding their attempts to peck; they gain access to the eggs or chicks or steal the krill that the adult penguins regurgitate to feed their chicks.
 Near the few human settlements of the region, they boldly forage for offal.
 Because of this diet, they spend a good deal of time cleaning themselves.

-They lay 2 or 3 blotchy white eggs in crevices or rock cavities.
+They lay two or three blotchy white eggs in crevices or rock cavities.
 The nests are lined messily with seaweed, stones, feathers, guano, bones, and occasionally plastic trash; even dead chicks may not be removed.
 Incubation lasts 28 to 32 days, and the young fledge 50 to 60 days later.